Chinnan Chirusugal: Soundtrack

 The soundtrack was composed by K. V. Mahadevan.

 Release and reception

 Chinnan Chirusugal was passed with an "A" (adults only) certificate by the Central Board of Film Certification without any cuts, and was released on 11 December 1982.
-Ananda Vikatan said the best character in the film was Prabhu, but was dismayed since he appears only mid-way through the film.
+Ananda Vikatan said the best character in the film was Prabhu, but was dismayed since he is introduced only mid-way through the story.
+Thiraignani of Kalki panned Mohan's acting, Moorthy's humour as vulgar and Sulakshana's character design.
+Balumani of Anna praised the acting of cast, Moorthy's humour and Mahadevan's music but found nothing great about the direction and called it just ordinary film.